PriyaSuriyamurthi/neighbourhood-map/README.md

       data entered.
 Marker will also be shown based on the search data.

 2. Features
-... +Map styles were modified
+...+Map styles were modified
-... +Images for the popular places were fetched using api.
+...+Images for the popular places were fetched using api.
-... +Popular places were fetched using foursquare api.
+...+Popular places were fetched using foursquare api.

 3. API used:
-... +Foursquare API for fetching popular places and images.
+...+Foursquare API for fetching popular places and images.
-... + Google API for the map
+...+Google API for the map

 4. Method to run the project:
 .... http://priyasuriyamurthi.github.io/neighbourhood-map/index.html